 Serif fonts and typefaces are generally the most traditional fonts.
 A serif is a small line (“foot”) attached to the end of a stroke.
 Think of Serif style fonts as those that have little feet on them.
 Most Serif style fonts have a distinct contrast between the upstrokes and downstrokes where the downstrokes are thicker.
 There are some Serif fonts however, that do not have much of a difference.

-Display fonts is the most broad category of fonts.
+Display fonts are the broadest category of fonts.
 These are best used for drawing one’s attention, but again should not be used in a large body of text.
-They are used mostly in print design, but can be used in web design as headers and attention grabbers.
+They are used mostly in print design but can be used in web design as headers and attention grabbers.
 These fonts will be a little bit more varied in size, shape and line weights.
-There’s not really specific sub categories within Display fonts, as each font will follow a different trend, or typographic style (like graffiti).
+There’s not really specific subcategories within Display fonts, as each font will follow a different trend, or typographic style (like graffiti).

 Putting common font styles together

-I plan to write a more in depth post on how to pair different font styles, but here is the gist.
-It really depends what the purpose of the design is for.
+I plan to write a more in-depth post on how to pair different font styles, but here is the gist.
+It really depends on what the purpose of the design is.
 Is it for display on the web?
 Is it for a website structure?
-It is for an eye catching graphic?
+It is for an eye-catching graphic?
 Print design?S